 Karl Krull, Chair (position description) Karl Krull has a vast background in manufacturing across numerous capacities including Production, Logistics, Shipping/Receiving/Warehousing, Product Development, and Human Resources.
 His experience covers the paper converting, hydraulic valve, and automotive industries.
 Karl earned both his Bachelor of Science degree in Industrial Engineering and his MBA from Clemson University.
 He started his career manufacturing milk and juice cartons in Raleigh, NC followed by hydraulic valves in Upstate, SC.
 Karl then worked in the automotive industry in Logistics Operations before moving to Human Resources.
 He currently serves the state of South Carolina in a workforce development capacity.
-Karl currently holds a Six Sigma Green Belt Certification from the American Society for Quality (ASQ) and is a SHRM-Certified Professional from SHRM.
+Karl currently holds a Six Sigma Green Belt Certification from the American Society for Quality (ASQ), a Certified Supply Chain Professional credential via APICS, and is a SHRM-Certified Professional from SHRM.
 Karl has served on several Lowcountry educational institution and STEM community advisory boards along with serving as the chair of the American Society for Quality Charleston Section 1122.
 Karl has served our Council as the Banquet Committee Chair since 2016 and our Vice Chair for FY16 and FY17.
 He has led the Council in the role of Chair since FY18.